 Quick Visualization

-More usefully, if you click on the field name on the left, you’ll get a mini-bar chart of the top five item counts for the field.
-The next screen capture shows this.
+More usefully, if you click on the field name on the left, you’ll get a mini bar chart of the top five item counts for the field.
+The next screen capture shows this, after I clicked on “errcode”.